alex-bellon/wikipedia/README.md

 ### Numbers
 - [0.999....](https://en.wikipedia.org/wiki/0.999...) - denotes the repeating decimal consisting of infinitely many 9s after the decimal point (and one 0 before it), equal to 1.
+- [57](https://en.wikipedia.org/wiki/57_(number)) - Although 57 is not prime, it is jokingly known as the "Grothendieck prime" after a story in which mathematician Alexander Grothendieck supposedly gave it as an example of a particular prime number.
 - [Golden ration](https://en.wikipedia.org/wiki/Golden_ratio) - two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.
 - [Grandi's series](https://en.wikipedia.org/wiki/Grandi%27s_series) - the infinite series 1 − 1 + 1 − 1 + ⋯
 - [Happy number](https://en.wikipedia.org/wiki/Happy_number) - Starting with any positive integer, replace the number by the sum of the squares of its digits in base-ten, and repeat the process until the number either equals 1 (where it will stay), or it loops endlessly in a cycle that does not include 1.
 Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers (or sad numbers).